Documenting the American South Logo

 • Abstract

-Sisters Mattie Shoemaker and Mildred Shoemaker Edmonds discuss their experiences at a textile mill in Burlington, NC.
+Sisters Mattie Shoemaker and Mildred Shoemaker Edmonds discuss their experiences at a textile mill in Burlington, North Carolina.
 This interview includes discussion of their work routines, striking, the impact of the Great Depression, and the integration of the mill.
-The sisters' recollections are particularly interesting when they discuss the place of African Americans in their community (they were unbothered by integration and fail to understand the persistence of racism there) or share a few words on party politics.
-This interview will be useful for researchers interested in mill life in the early 20th century, but is more a portrait of two personalities than a history of an era.
+The sisters' recollections are particularly interesting when they discuss the place of African Americans in their community—they were unbothered by integration and fail to understand the persistence of racism there—or when they share a few words on party politics.
+This interview will be useful for researchers interested in mill life in the early twentieth century, but is more a portrait of two personalities than a history of an era.

 • Finding aid to the Southern Oral History Program Collection